Vision

 President

-Kate G was the founding President of the first FND Australian charity in April 2017.
+Kate is the founding President of the first FND Australian charity in April 2017.
 Kate is a Registered Occupational Therapist and has worked in a number of mental health organisations in senior management roles.
 She is also a researcher and is experienced in medical and mental health research.

-Kate G is also a founding member and Chair of the Consumer Led Research Network at the University of Sydney.
+Kate G is also a founding member and past Chair of the Consumer Led Research Network.
 In 2018 Kate was awarded the SANE Australia Hocking Fellowship to advance FND knowledge and awareness in Australia based on lived experience evidence.
+In 2019, Kate received support from the National Mental Health Commission to undertake a review of people’s lived experience of FND.
+This is available at https://www.mentalhealthcommission.gov.au/publications/experiences-functional-neurological-disorder-summary-report

 Sue Hoogenbosch